PaddlePaddle/PaddleSpeech/README.md

 paddlespeech tts --input "你好，欢迎使用百度飞桨深度学习框架！" --output output.wav
 ```

-If you want to try more functions like training and tuning, please see [Speech-to-Text Quick Start](./docs/source/asr/quick_start.md) and [Text-to-Speech Quick Start](./docs/source/tts/quick_start.md).
+If you want to try more functions like training and tuning, please have a look at [Speech-to-Text Quick Start](./docs/source/asr/quick_start.md) and [Text-to-Speech Quick Start](./docs/source/tts/quick_start.md).

 ## Model List

-PaddleSpeech supports a series of most popular models, summarized in [released models](./docs/source/released_model.md) with available pretrained models.
+PaddleSpeech supports a series of most popular models.
+They are summarized in [released models](./docs/source/released_model.md) and attached with available pretrained models.

-Speech-to-Text module contains *Acoustic Model* and *Language Model*, with the following details:
+**Speech-to-Text** contains *Acoustic Model* and *Language Model*, with the following details:

 <!---
 The current hyperlinks redirect to [Previous Parakeet](https://github.com/PaddlePaddle/Parakeet/tree/develop/examples).